The Senate passed the National Anthem Bill 2024, which would restore the old national anthem, “Nigeria, We Hail Thee.”

 On Monday, the Senate began a public hearing on an Act to provide for the National Anthem of Nigeria and related matters.

-Bamidele, who represented the President of the Senate Godswill Akpabio at the hearing, said the second stanza of the existing national anthem shall be the national prayer.
+At the hearing, Bamidele, who represented the President of the Senate, Godswill Akpabio, said the second stanza of the existing national anthem should be the national prayer.

 However, he said if considered necessary, further consultation would be had on the matter.

-In his contribution, Attorney General of the Federation and Minister of Justice, Lateef Fagbemi, said the amendment should not come only by legislative fiat, but should be subjected to a wider consultation.
+In his contribution, Lateef Fagbemi, Attorney General of the Federation and Minister of Justice said the amendment should not be made solely by legislative fiat but should be subject to a broader consultation.